 2021 – Saxony-Anhalt

 As part of the “Federal States” series, the German government has decided to mint a €2 commemorative coin “Saxony-Anhalt” (featuring Magdeburg Cathedral).
-It will be issued on 26 January 2021.
+It was issued on 26 January 2021.
 It is the 16th coin in the series, which was launched in 2006 and numbers 17 coins (one for each of the 16 federal states and one coin featuring the Bundesrat as a constitutional body).
 The coins will be issued in the same order as the presidency of the Bundesrat.

 15 coins – with a total circulation of around 450 million – have already been issued in this series, which is intended to communicate a clearer idea of Germany’s federal structure to a European general public.